 We often receive questions from students and parents about our program.
 We’ve captured or most common questions below regarding registration, documentation and accommodations available to students.

-Students who request academic accommodations due to a disability will initiate the registration process by completing an Online Application for Services on our Registration page.
-Our application contains several questions which will allow the student an opportunity to offer their narrative of how their disability has impacted them within an academic setting.
+Students who request academic accommodations due to a disability will initiate the registration process by completing an New Student Registration Form (see our Registration page).
+The registration form contains several questions which will allow the student an opportunity to offer their narrative of how their disability has impacted them within an academic setting.

 Accommodations which we currently provide, but are not limited to, are: